Ruslana-P/Ruslana-P/README.md

 ### Welcome to my page 👋
 I am Junior React-developer, full of enthusiasm and desire to grow to the rank of a senior.
-I am currently working at Anederson Lab.
+I am currently working at Anedersen Lab.

 #### <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> More about my me and my work